chyla/PhotoApp/README.md

 ## Getting Started

+1. Prepare settings for project in Google Firebase, Cloudinary and Flickr.
-1. Place `google-services.json` file into `app/` directory.
+2. Place `google-services.json` file into `app/` directory.
-2. Create `cloudinary.properties` and `flickr.properties` configuration files in `app/src/main/assets/` directory.
+3. Create `cloudinary.properties` and `flickr.properties` configuration files in `app/src/main/assets/` directory.
 You can see examples in that directory.

 ## Running the tests